yoko-vicky/Tracking-App-with-React-Redux/README.md

 6. Type git clone, and then paste the URL you copied in Step 3. <br>
 e.g. $ git clone https://github.com/yourUsername/yourProjectName
 7. Press Enter.
 Your local copy will be created.
+8. Go to helpers/baseUrl.js and rewrite the baseUrl like `http://localhost:3001/` so you can run this project in your local environment
-8. To run the server in your local environment, run `npm start`
+9. To run the server, run `npm start`
-9. To run the tests, run `npm test`
+10. To run the tests, run `npm test`

 ## How to use this app as a user